-- 1. Go to Configuration \rightarrow VCA \rightarrow Object Thrown from Building via web browser. - 2.
+- 1. Go to Configuration → VCA → Object Thrown from Building via web browser. - 2.
 Select a camera. - 3.
 Check Enable Object Thrown from Building. - 4.
-Click Area Settings and click of to draw rule area.
+Click Area Settings and click \bigcirc to draw rule area.

-- 1. Click to start drawing, left click each time on the screen to determine a vertex, right click to stop drawing.
+- a.
+Click \bigcirc to start drawing, left click each time on the screen to determine a vertex, right click to stop drawing.
 The inside of the drawn polygon is the shielded area.
-If you make a mistake, you can click ✓ and redraw. - 2.
+If you make a mistake, you can click \boxtimes and redraw. - b.
 It is recommended to draw the detection area according to the outline of the building in the screen. - 5.
 Enter Rule Name.
 The default name is rule 1. - 6.
 Set the detection parameters.